puranik3/fsd-dsa-upgrad-feb-2023/exercises-and-explanations/session-12-queue-exercises/exercises.md

 {2, 0, 2, 2, 2}
 {2, 0, 0, 2, 2}
 ```
-2. Input for which sone orange will remain fresh
+2. Input for which some orange will remain fresh
 ```
 Input:  arr[][C] = { {2, 1, 0, 2, 1}, {0, 0, 1, 2, 1}, {1, 0, 0, 2, 1}}
 Output: -1